lovindata/catseffectbyexamples/README.md

 # LogBook

 - Continue on Resource & Bracket pattern
-- Think about a better way to render execution results
+- Think about a better way to render execution results => `catseffect3byexamples.github.io`
+  - Exploration todo on GitHub pages
+  - Markdown to GitHub page (with auto nicer visual)
+  - _.scala to code fences inside markdown

 # Main references